Toyosie/my-first-website/README.md

 # my-first-website
-A simple Chelsea website made with HTML5, CSS and Bootstrap
+A simple non-responsive Chelsea website made with HTML5, CSS and Bootstrap